jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### changeUsername

-this method will change username of a user if exists.
+this method will change the username of a user if exists.

 Parameters:
 - $email: string email of the user
 - $newUsername: string new username that will replace the old one

-The method retuns a boolean of true if succeeded.
+The method returns a boolean of true if succeeded.
 ```php
     public function changeUsername(string $email, string $newUsername): bool {